herneri/autopac/README.md

 |	OpenBSD		   | pkg\_add             |
 |	Other		   | flatpak, snap        |

-## Configuration
+## Setup
 Packages are read from the list stored at `.config/autopac/software.config` in the specified user's home directory by default.
-Just write each package name you want to install and seperate them by whitespace.
+Just write the name of each package you want to install and seperate them with whitespace.

-After you are done, run `autopac -i <USER>` as root, where `<USER>` is the user who's software list you want to use.
-All the specified packages will be automatically installed with the detected package manager.
+After you are done, run `autopac -i <USER>` as root, where `<USER>` is the user whose software list you want to use.
+All the listed packages will be automatically installed with the detected package manager.

-The system is updated whether `-i` or `-u` is chosen.
+The system is ***always*** updated, regardless of whether `-i` or `-u` is chosen.